-Detecting an aneurysm on your own is difficult since symptoms are rare.
-But certain people are at higher risk of developing aneurysms.
+Detecting an aneurysm yourself is difficult since symptoms are rare.
+But some people are at higher risk of getting one.

-Pain in the abdomen or lower back extending into the groin and legs may indicate an abdominal aneurysm, which can sometimes be seen or felt as a throbbing lump and may be accompanied by weight loss or loss of appetite.
+Pain in the abdomen or lower back extending into the groin and legs may be due to an abdominal aneurysm.
+You may see or feel a throbbing lump.
+These may be coupled with weight loss or a smaller appetite.

-A severe headache, like none you've ever had before, may indicate a dissecting or rupturing aneurysm in the head.
-Dissecting aneurysms, most commonly characterized by severe pain, can also occur elsewhere in the body and are always an emergency situation.
+A severe headache, like none you've ever had before, may come from a dissecting or rupturing aneurysm in your head.
+Dissecting aneurysms are caused when the force of blood pumping splits the layers of an artery wall.
+They can happen in many places in your body.
+Both dissecting and rupturing aneurysms are always an emergency.

-You suspect you have an aneurysm.
-Many aneurysms are serious and require a medical evaluation.
-An aneurysm that ruptures is potentially life-threatening.
+If you think you may have an aneurysm, make the call right away.
+Many are serious and require a medical evaluation.
+An aneurysm that ruptures could be life-threatening.